saidbaradai/Today-I-Learnd/Github/psh-pull-fetch.md

 rather than cluttering up their repositories with short-lived branches).
 The Publish command lets you select branches that you do want to share with other users.
 See the Microsoft docs for further details.

+## fetch

+Downloads new data from a remote repository (GitHub in our examples).
+However, it doesn’t integrate any of the new data into the working files.
+Fetch is ideal for receiving a view of the modifications that has occurred at the remote repo.

+## pull

+Updates your current head branch with the latest modifications from the remote repo.
+As part of the pull process and pulling down of new data, it also merges the new data into your current files, which can have negative outcomes.